 Quality assurance is carried out through a system of accreditation, administered by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 Higher education programmes are accredited for a period of six years and eligible for government funding.
-All accredited programmes are listed in the Central Register of Higher Education Study Programmes (CROHO).
+All accredited programmes are listed in the Registration Institutions and Study Programmes (RIO).